 If you or someone you love suffered a serious injury you believe may have been caused by Pacerone, you should contact the law offices of Schmidt & Clark, LLP, today.
 Our Pacerone Lawyers are currently offering free, no-obligation consultations to individuals injured by Pacerone side effects.
 We work on a contingency fee basis, which means that there are never any fees unless we achieve a favorable outcome in your case.
 Contact us today to learn more about your legal rights.

-The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pacerone lawsuits.
-We are handling individual litigation nationwide and currently accepting new Pacerone injury and death cases in all 50 states.
+The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Pacerone lawsuits.
+We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Free Pacerone Lawsuit Evaluation: If you or a loved one has been injured by Pacerone, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Pacerone injury suit and we can help.
+Free Confidential Case Evaluation: Again, if you were injured by Pacerone, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a suit and we can help.